junxit/us-congress-bills-114/metadata.md

 - 2016-03-01 — Mr. Miller (FL) moved to suspend the rules and pass the bill.
 - 2016-03-01 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1055)
 - 2016-03-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1055)
+- 2016-03-02 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.